Our History

 Rosebank Archives

-Rosebank College’s Archives are open for visitors to view the collection by appointment only.
-Please book into one of the Archives’ Open Mornings, beginning in 2023.
+Rosebank College’s Archives are currently open for visitors to view the collection by appointment only.

 The Good Samaritan Sisters acquire the estate of Rosebank.
 There was a primary school on the property which the Sisters ran for local residents, and the Rosebank chapel served many families in the neighbourhood.